zzhangjii/learning-library/workshops/python4atp/LabGuide100.md

 ### **STEP 10:** Import Data into the Autonomous Transaction Processing Database Instance using Data Pump Import Wizard

-- On you desktop browser navigate to object storage and select the py4dev bucket.
+- On you instance browser navigate to object storage and select the py4dev bucket.

   ![](images/100/051.png)